RIAEvangelist/node-dominos-pizza-api/docs/DominosMenu.md

 ---

-# store.dominosMenu.Categorization
+# store.menu.dominos.Categorization

-A short example of the `store.dominosMenu.Categorization` object.
+A short example of the `store.menu.dominos.Categorization` object.
 This object contains a lot of information.
 It starts with categories such as `Food` and `Drink`.
 Inside of each category is an array of sub categories such as `Pizza`, or `Pasta`.

 |member                 |type  |description|
 |------                 |------|-----------|